SumanrajBera/demo-delta/README.md

 # demo-delta
-This is a demo repository for git and github class
+This is a demo repository for Git &amp; Github class.